0xPolygon/polygon-docs/docs/pos/how-to/validator/validator-binaries.md

   ```

-## Health Checks with the Community
+## Health checks with the Community

 Now that your sentry and validator nodes are in sync and running, head over to
 [Discord](https://discord.com/invite/0xPolygon) and ask the community to health-check your nodes.

 !!! note

     As validators, it’s mandatory to always have a check of the signer address.
-If the ETH balance reaches below 0.5 ETH then it should be refilled.
+If the ETH balance reaches below *0.5 ETH* then it should be refilled.
 Avoiding this will push out nodes from submitting checkpoint transactions.

-## Next Steps: Staking
+## Next steps: Staking

 Now that you have your sentry and validator nodes are health-checked, proceed to
 the [Staking](../../how-to/operate-validator-node/validator-staking-operations.md) guide to start backing the network.